iamcco/coc-flutter/README.md

   > When set to false, completion will not include synbols that are not already imported into the current file
 - [`flutter.lsp.initialization.closingLabels`](#closing-labels): defalut: `true`
   > When set to true, will display closing labels at end of closing, only neovim support.
-- `flutter.sdk.dart-command` dart command, leave empty should just work, default: ` `
+- `flutter.sdk.dart-command` dart command, leave empty should just work, default: `''`
+- `flutter.sdk.dart-lookup` command to find dart executable location, used to infer dart-sdk location, default: `''`
+- `flutter.sdk.flutter-lookup` command to find flutter executable location, used to infer location of dart-sdk in flutter cache: `''`
 - `flutter.provider.hot-reload` Enable hot reload after save, default: `true`
   > only when there are no errors for the save file
 - `flutter.provider.enableSnippet` Enable completion item snippet, default: true